OctopusDeploy/blog/blog/2020-10/tomcat-deployments-with-variable-replacements/index.md

 The second way to deploy applications to Tomcat is with the **Deploy to Tomcat via Manager** step.
 This step takes advantage of the API exposed by the manager application.

-To configure the step, we need to point it to the manager API of http://localhost:8080/manager, and define the credentials we added to the `tomcat-users.xml` file:
+To configure the step, we need to point it to the manager API at http://localhost:8080/manager, and define the credentials we added to the `tomcat-users.xml` file:

 ![](manager-details.png "width=500")